 (ii) Amateur Extra or Advanced Class in order to administer a General Class operator license examination.

 (iii) Amateur Extra Class in order to administer an Amateur Extra Class operator license examination.

 (4) Not be a person whose grant of an amateur station license or amateur operator license has ever been revoked or suspended.

 (c) Each administering VE must obsere the applicant throughout the entire examination.
 The administering VEs are responsible for the proper conduct and necessary supervision of each examination.
 The administering VEs must immediately terminate the examination upon failure of the applicant to comply with their instructions.

 (d) No VE may administer an examination to his or her spouse, children, grandchildren, stepchildren, parents, grandparents, stepparents, brothers, sisters, stepbrothers, stepsisters, aunts, uncles, nieces, nephews, and in-laws.

 (e) No VE may administer or certify any examination by fraudulent means or for monetary or other consideration including reimbursement in any amount in excess of that permitted.
 Violation of this provision may result in the revocation of the grant of the VE's amateur station license and the suspension of the grant of the VE's amateur operator license.

 (f) No examination that has been compromised shall be administered to any examinee.
-The same question set may be re-administered to the same examinee.
+The same question set may not be re-administered to the same examinee.